rlipscombe/cowboy2_session/README.md

 ## Motivation

-All of the session middleware I could find for Cowboy only seems to work with Cowboy 2.x.
+All of the session middleware I could find for Cowboy only seems to work with Cowboy 1.x.
+Here's some that works with Cowboy 2.x.

 ## Dependency